syncfusion-content/xamarin-docs/Xamarin/Cards/BindableLayout.md

 {% endtabs %}

-N> Currently we don't have support for HasShadow property in SfCardView.
+N> Currently we don't have support for HasShadow property in SfCardLayout.